On-demand transport driver responsibilities

 Seat belt laws and child restraint laws

-By law, all drivers and passengers must wear seat belts on every trip, long or short, if they are fitted in the vehicle.
+By law, all drivers and passengers must wear seat belts on every trip, long or short, if they are required to be fitted in the vehicle.

 Seat belts for drivers